alfworld/alfworld/README.md

 You might have to modify `X_DISPLAY` in [gen/constants.py](alfworld/gen/constants.py) depending on which display you use.

 Also, checkout this guide: [Setting up THOR on Google Cloud](https://medium.com/@etendue2013/how-to-run-ai2-thor-simulation-fast-with-google-cloud-platform-gcp-c9fcde213a4a)

+## Change Log

+18/12/2020:
+- PIP package version available.
+The repo was refactored.

 ## Citations